udaykiran9392/Excel_Finance_Analytics/README.md

 - Business-oriented approach to Finance analytics
 - Designing user-friendly, insightful reports tailored for decision-makers
 - Strategic report planning and structured execution
+- Optimization of report generation through meticulous fine-tuning
+- Developing a systematic approach to devising a report building plan.
 - Designing reports optimized for accuracy, clarity, and usability
 - Effectively presenting analytical insights to stakeholders